BetterMoneyLabs/chaincash/docs/miw.md

 * **My Wallets**

-Contains three wallets: backed, non-backed, and fast.
+Contains three wallets: fast, backed, non-backed.
 Public key is the same for all the wallets.

 Backed show reserves associated with it has increase reserve option.
 If reserve is not created yet, there is option to create it, with ERG or other options.